Skip to main content

 Use Libretto Cloud when you want to ship and run workflows without owning the runtime infrastructure yourself.

-• When a run fails, Libretto Cloud automatically analyzes the failure and emails you a summary, along with the recordings, screenshots, logs, and other debug context you need to understand what broke.
+• By default, when a run fails, Libretto Cloud automatically analyzes the failure and emails you a summary, along with the recordings, screenshots, logs, and other debug context you need to understand what broke.

 • You can build, debug, and deploy workflow packages from the same CLI instead of stitching together separate tools for local development, browsers, and hosting.